replit/kaboom/doc/25-platformer.md

 	})
 ```

-The code above implements what happens when a player collides with the objects tagged "coins": it will be destroyed and the `coin` count increased.
+The code above implements what happens when a player sprite collides with the objects tagged `"coins"`: the coin object will be destroyed and the player's `coin` count increased.

-The `coinPitch` variable will be used to "detune" the pitch of the sound played as the player collects coins.
+The `coinPitch` variable will be used to `detune` the pitch of the sound played as the player collects coins.

-Add the following code below the "coin" collision function to display the coin count text on the game screen:
+Add the following code below the `"coin"` collision function to display the coin count text on the game screen:

 ```javascript
 	const coinsLabel = add([